-Leslie, who lost her job because of the pandemic, set up the store in response to the city’s public-housing lockdowns.
+Leslie, who lost her job last year because of the pandemic, set up the store in response to the city’s public-housing lockdowns.
 (Fareshare, which has headquarters in Melbourne and Brisbane, provided meals to residents in the towers at the time.)

 “I saw everything that was going on … and I just felt like a spectator,” says Leslie.
 “I had some spare time on my hands, I wanted to help out and I knew some great cooks who wanted to help out, so it kind of clicked.”

-Posters cost $80 and pre-orders are available online until September 16.
+Posters cost $80 and pre-orders are available online until February 25.